michaelryanmcneill/spring-couchbase-demo/README.md

 ```
 oc create -f examples/db-pvc.yaml
 ```
+> Important note: This sample is for vSphere clusters.
+If you are deploying to AWS or another cloud provider, ensure you update the StorageClass to prevent issues with unbound PVCs.
 5. Change your application update strategy from rolling to recreate, to prevent issues when you add your persistent storage.
 ```
 oc patch deployments/db --patch "$(cat examples/db-patch-recreate.yaml)"